-• Standard runs are usually 2 hours.
-The Fast runs are 30 - 40 minutes if appropriate master mix is used. • The Fast and standard reactions can be as low as 10 ul, saving considerably on expensive reagents.

-• Plates and tubes are different the Fast 7500 systems and are NOT interchangeable.
-You cannot use generic plates or tubes - they are too big and will jam the instrument. • You must use the Fast master mix to get the 30 - 40 minute runs on the Fast 7500 systems.

-• You can run using the regular master mix on any of the 7500 Fast instruments.
+- Standard runs are usually 2 hours.
+The Fast runs are 30 40 minutes if appropriate master mix is used. - The Fast and standard reactions can be as low as 10 ul, saving considerably on expensive reagents. - Plates and tubes are different the Fast 7500 systems and are NOT interchangeable.
+You cannot use generic plates or tubes they are too big and will jam the instrument. - You must use the Fast master mix to get the 30 40 minute runs on the Fast 7500 systems. - You can run using the regular master mix on any of the 7500 Fast instruments.
 You just have to select a standard ramp speed in the software Define Experimental Properties page.

-The Fast 7500 systems, StepOne Plus and the QuantStudio 3 systems
+The Fast 7500 systems and StepOne system

-• All 3 instruments can do a FAST 30 - 40 minute runs.
-All systems can run samples as low as 10 ul, saving considerably on expensive reagents. • Plates and tubes for both instruments are smaller than standard plates and tubes.
+- Both instruments can do a FAST 30 40 minute runs.
+Both systems can as low as 10 ul, saving considerably on expensive reagents. - Plates and tubes for both instruments are smaller than standard plates and tubes.
 They are NOT interchangeable.
-If you use standard plates, it will jam the loader and may require a service call.

-• You must use the Fast master mix to get the 30 - 40 minute runs on the Fast 7500 systems. • You can run using the regular (old) master mix on any of the instruments.
-You just have to select a standard run in the software instrument settings instead of the Fast run (default). • You can run only 4 colors on the StepOne system - FAM, SYBR, VIC and TAMRA.
+If you use standard plates, it will jam the loader and may require a service call. - You must use the Fast master mix to get the 30 40 minute runs on the Fast 7500 systems. - You can run using the regular (old) master mix on any of the instruments.
+You just have to select a standard run in the software instrument settings instead of the Fast run (default). - You can run only 4 colors on the StepOne system FAM, SYBR, VIC and TAMRA.